 - a.
 Sophomore year: TDM 97: Foundational Concepts in Theater, Dance & Media.
 One term.
 Required.
 Letter-graded. - b.
 Junior year: TDM 98.
 One term.
 Required.
 Letter-graded.
 The goal of the junior tutorial is to test insights generated from critical reading in the context of studio practice.
 The result of the junior tutorial can be a final performance combined with a written account of the relation between reading, research, and studio practice that has occurred over the course of the semester, or a written project that includes reflections on studio work. - 3.
 Thesis: None. - 4.
 General examination: None. - 5.
-Other information: The following additional requirements will be graded SAT/UNSAT and must be approved by the DUS. - a.
-The Samuel Becket Crew Assignment: Students must complete one production crew assignment by working on one TDM production. - b.
+Other information: The following additional requirements will be graded SAT/UNS and must be approved by the DUS. - a.
+The Samuel Becket Crew Assignment: Students must complete one production crew assignment by working on one TDM production or TDM thesis production. - b.
 One mandatory workshop on theater safety completed by the end of first senior semester.

 - 1. Required courses: Same as Basic Requirements. - 2.
 Tutorials: Same as Basic Requirements, plus two terms of TDM 99: Senior Tutorial.
 Yearlong, eight-credit course.
 Required.
-Graded SAT/UNSAT. - 3.
+Graded SAT/UNS. - 3.
 Thesis: Honors candidates may complete a performance-based or critical thesis.
-Thesis ideas are proposed in the second semester of the junior year and must be approved by the Executive Committee on Theater, Dance & Media and the DUS. - 4.
+Thesis ideas are proposed in the second semester of the junior year and must be approved by the Executive Committee on Theater, Dance & Media, and the DUS. - 4.
 General examination: None. - 5.
 Other information: Same as Basic Requirements.
-In addition, if students plan on doing a production as part of their thesis requirements, they must complete a crew assignment on another student's thesis production, ideally before their senior year.